 - Mix together well.
-Note: If your blender is small you may have to do step 3 in two batches but you only need to add the starter culture once.
+Note: If your blender is small, you may have to do step 3 in two batches, but you only need to add the starter culture once.

-- Fill container almost full, but leave about 2 inches of room at the top for veggies to expand.
+- Fill container almost full, but leave about two inches of room at the top for veggies to expand.

 - Roll up several outer cabbage leaves into a tight “log,” and place them on top to fill the remaining two-inch space.
 Clamp jar closed, or screw on lid very tightly.

 - Let veggies sit at approximately 70°F or room temperature for at least a week.
 Two weeks may be even better.
 Refrigerate to slow down fermentation.

 Fermented veggies will keep in the fridge for many weeks, becoming softer and more delicious as time passes.
 Eat at least a half cup of cultured veggies with every meal, and enjoy.